Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 # General Getters
 ### getProperty(variable:String)
-Gets the current variable PlayStates name current value.
+Gets the current <ins>variable PlayStates name</ins> current value.

 - `variable` - The tag of the object or object variable name.